Fudgedotdotdot/certgrab/README.md

 ```

 ## How it works
-No enough tools explain this.
+Not enough tools explain this.

 This tool starts a TLS handshake with the target, and then dumps the subject name
 & the alternate subject names.
 You can filter the output in order to only get